 - The good news here is that your bill will be probably a quarter of what it usually is just buying the few things you need to complete the meals for each week.

 - With the rest of your weekly allowance for groceries (Check out my Budgeting 101 post!) buy items that you regularly buy, but the only condition is that they need to be on sale.
 The goal is to buy at least 2 items or up to 5 depending on the shelf life (toilet paper, pasta, pasta sauce, cheese, frozen veggies or fruit, peanut butter, rice, flour, coffee, etc)

 - Repeat this Shelf Cooking method every week before grocery shopping.

-- Repeat this as much as you can.
 You’ll find yourself one day with a freezer full of homemade meals and probably needing to cook only once a week.